BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 528 pages * 146,000 units sold = 77,088,000
 ```

 One book, 2 weeks, 77 million full-size pages printed and bound.
 The excuse that the government couldn't produce 300 million cards index cards.
-If the govt. can comission the F-35, they can comission a few pieces of fancy paper.
+If the govt. can commission the F-35, they can commission a few pieces of fancy paper.

-Finally, none of the emergency use authorizations (EUA) for our USA Vax came as a surprise to the CDC/HHS, so they had plenty of lead time to think about the formatting, physicial characteristics, and logistic distribution of the cards.
+Finally, none of the emergency use authorizations (EUA) for our USA Vax came as a surprise to the CDC/HHS, so they had plenty of lead time to think about the formatting, physical characteristics, and logistic distribution of the cards.

 # Digital "Cards"